mountainhydro/THAW/README.md

 ---

 ## Features
 - **Surface Water Detection** from Synthetic Aperture Radar (Sentinel1-SAR) data given a user-define area of interest (AOI).
 Determination of the anomaly of the latest backscatter data to historic backscatter phenology in each pixel, expressed as a composite z-score for the ascending and descending orbits.
-Unlike optical satellites, Sentinel-1 radar penetrates clouds and works at night, making it ideal for monitoring flooded areas or seasonal lake changes in mountainous regions.
+Unlike optical satellites, Sentinel-1 radar penetrates clouds and delivers observations also during nighttimes, making it ideal for monitoring flooded areas or seasonal lake changes in mountainous regions.

 - **Scheduling** (Windows): Scheduled monitoring to run daily, weekly, or monthly and download automatically.
-The task is configured to trigger automatically as soon as the powered on, in cased it was turned off.
+The task is configured to trigger automatically as soon as your computer is powered on, in case it was turned off at the scheduled time.

-- **Targeted analysis**: Can be used to process any date within the timeframe of Sentinel1-SAR (2014 - present). *Event-based tracking is a work-in-progress feature*

 - **Task Monitoring**: View "Last Run" timestamps and Windows success/error directly from the dashboard.
-A timestamped log file is written to the output folder with the print-outs and errors from each run.
+A time-stamped log file is written to the output folder with the print-outs and errors from each run.

+- **Targeted analysis**: Can be used to process any date within the timeframe of Sentinel1-SAR (2014 - present). *Event-level tracking is a work-in-progress feature*.
+Processing progress is displayed on the dashboard

 - **Results & Preview**: Visualize processed data with specialized layers:
   - Z-Score: Identifies anomalies relative to historical water extent.